Khaled-Amin-Shawon/QFKEE-Quasi-Fractal-Key-Exchange-Encryption/README.md

 print("Decrypted text:", decrypted)
 ```

-**Explanation (English):** Decrypts by reversing permutation and XORing with the same mask blocks to recover the original text.
+**Explanation :** Decrypts by reversing permutation and XORing with the same mask blocks to recover the original text.

 ---